Integrative psychotherapy in Sheffield and online

 FEES

 My fee operates on a sliding scale of £60–£75 per session.
 I trust you to choose a rate within this range that feels manageable for you.
-For some clients, fortnightly sessions can also be a more sustainable option, and we can talk about what might work best for your circumstances.
+For some clients, fortnightly sessions can also be a more sustainable option.

 Individual Therapy: £60–£75 per hour session